arthurdouillard/hugo-website/content/post/metric-learning.md

 authors = []

 tags = []
-summary = "When having few samples, lowshot situation, learning a metric can help."
+summary = "Deep Learning requires thousand of samples.
+By learning a metric this constraint is eased up to classify with a dozen samples."

 thumbnail = ""